Usage

 Configuration

-Before using auto-print, you need to configure it with your printer settings.
-The easiest way is to use the interactive configuration generator:
+Before using Auto Print, configure it with your printer settings using the interactive configuration generator:

 python -m auto_print.auto_print_config_generator